JustGva/kululu-downloader/README.md

 wall commonly used at weddings and parties.

-Kululu sometimes doesn't provide a built-in "download all" option (depending on the permissions given by the creator of the album), so this tool drives a real browser (via [Playwright](https://playwright.dev/python/)) to open every photo and video in the album, read out its full-quality URL, and save each file to your computer.
+Kululu sometimes doesn't provide a built-in "download all" option (depending on options selected by the album creator), so this tool drives a real browser (via [Playwright](https://playwright.dev/python/)) to open every photo and video in the album, read out its full-quality URL, and save each file to your computer.